-Chimney breasts and fireplaces Visually inspected. ommiey breasts and mephaces No testing of the flues or fittings was carried out.
-There is a living flame style gas fire within the sitting room.
-This appears to be vented directly through the wall.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Skirtings and facings are timber.
+Internal doors are replacement modern timber panel units.
+There are modern wall and floor mounted kitchen fittings.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a solid fuel stove style burner within the kitchen area.
 Internal decorations Visually inspected.
-Wallpaper and paint.
+Mainly painted plaster and joinery.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in the entrance hall.
+Electricity is from the mains grid with the meter and consumer unit located in a rear hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located in an external inspection box.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipe work.
-The cold water rising main was not fully inspectable.
-The sanitary arrangements comprise a three piece white suite in the bathroom.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework although the cold water rising main was not fully inspectable.
+The sanitary arrangements comprise three piece suites in each of the shower rooms each with wet floor shower arrangements.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-The property has a system of gas central heating via radiators.
-The gas boiler is located in the kitchen and also provides hot water on demand.
+The subjects have a system of gas central heating via radiators.
+The gas boiler is a wall mounted unit located at the utility area which also provides hot water.
+Drainage Drainage covers etc. were not lifted.

-Drainage

-Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.
 Foul and surface water drainage appears to be to the main public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+We have not assessed or tested any existing equipment and it is the ownership.

+purchasers responsibility to confirm that the property will comply with these standards following a change of